Hrvoje Čale

-Hrvoje Čale (born 4 March 1985) is a former Croatian international footballer.
+Hrvoje Čale (born 4 March 1985) is a Croatian former professional footballer who played as a left-back.

 Club career

 Čale began his career at age nine in the youth ranks of Dinamo Zagreb.
 He made his break into the first team in 2003.
 However, he was mostly used as a substitute when starters were injured.
 After his loan to Inter Zaprešić in 2004–05, Čale became a starter for Dinamo, where he played until the end of the 2007–08 season.

 In May 2008, Čale was transferred to Trabzonspor for a fee of €2.5 million.
 He signed a four-year contract.
 Before the move, Čale called Davor Vugrinec and asked him about his experience with the club.
 Vugrinec talked very positively about the club, which Čale said contributed to his decision.
 He became Trabzonspor's 68th foreigner, and the second Croatian, after Davor Vugrinec.

 In his first season with Trabzonspor, Čale participated in 36 total matches and cemented his place as the starting left-back. Čale was the starting left-back for the Turkish Cup winning side in 2010, and also started in the 2010 Turkish Super Cup final against league champions Bursaspor. Čale received a yellow card in a three nil victory for the Black Sea-based Trabzonspor.

 On 19 July 2011, Čale's contract with Trabzonspor was terminated by mutual consent.

-Čale moved to German Bundesliga side VfL Wolfsburg but failed to become regular first team member.
+Čale moved to Bundesliga side VfL Wolfsburg but failed to become regular first team member.
 After almost two seasons of struggling, Čale finally left Wolfsburg in May 2013 and signed for Belgian club Waasland-Beveren.

 After two seasons for Waasland-Beveren, he left Belgium and signed for Olimpija Ljubljana.
 He left Ljubljana after only one season in summer of 2016.
 On 15 February 2017, after being free agent for more than half season he signed with Inter Zaprešić for the rest of the season.